 “There’s a lot of beauty in ordinary things”, said Pam Beesly as the closing lines in the legendary NBC sitcom “The Office” finale.
-Still Life Photography, on its face value, may not seem as enticing and glamorous as sublime landscape photography, but this cannot diminish its unique importance.
+Just like Wildlife Photography, Still Life Photography has its face value, may not seem as enticing and glamorous as sublime landscape photography, but this cannot diminish its unique importance.
 The aim of still life photography is to exalt the commonplace, the ordinary to the realm of extraordinary.
 This alone gives it the dimension of an artistic quest not covered by any other form of photography – a project that has its well-established counterpart in nineteenth-century neoclassical painting.

-Even discounting this zest for artistic merit, still life photography has a wide application in practice.
-The very obvious and perfect market niche for it is the stock photos industry.
-A photographer could well make a living contributing to the libraries of the likes of Shutterstock, PhotoDune or Envato.
+Even discounting this zest for artistic merit, still, life photography has a wide application in practice.
+The very obvious and perfect market niche for it in the stock photos industry.
+A photographer could well make a living contributing to the libraries of the likes of Shutterstock, PhotoDune, or Envato.
 Other than public domain libraries, there is product photography, which can raise you to an even higher pay scale if you find the right client.

 Career opportunities and greater art narratives aside – still life photography looks deceivingly simplistic, while in reality, it is much harder to execute.
 In landscape photography, for example, ’s sake, a good terrain texture, natural thatch patterns in a hill village, or even a bunting wire can set up the structure of your photo for symmetry, and you can rely on the sunset tint and a dramatic cloud assortment to be the saving grace for an otherwise average photo.
 In still life photography – if done indoors, most of these parameters are eliminated, and you have to be a self-made man.
 On the flip side, though, this means you can exercise much more authority on your photo.
 You can use this lack of parameters as a scope to implement your very own signatures into the photo.
 Here are some tips to help you get into the school of still life photography, as well as some still life photography ideas to boost your brainstorming sessions.